ChrisJollyAU/WAVaccine-Stats/README.md

 - Number of people with 2 doses as of the date
 - Number of people with exactly 1 dose as of the date
 - Number of unique people vaccinated (aka number of people with at least 1 dose)

+### doses.json

+Each data record contains the following info
+- Date
+- Total doses administered on that date
+- Numboer of dose 1's administered on that date
+- Numboer of dose 2's administered on that date